-The Seller will make certain limited representations and warranties concerning the Mortgage Loans to the Trust, as described in Appendix C. Other than the REMIC-related representation and warranty, the representations and warranties are made to the best of the Seller's knowledge.
-If it is discovered that the substance of any such representation or warranty is inaccurate and such inaccuracy is determined to constitute a Material Breach as described herein, then notwithstanding the Seller's lack of knowledge with respect to the substance of such representation or warranty being inaccurate at the time such representation or warranty was made, such inaccuracy will be deemed to be a Material Breach.
-The Seller's representations and warranties expire at the end of the Warranty Period, except for the REMIC-related representation and warranty, which will not expire.
-Following a Review Notice having been sent with respect to a Mortgage Loan, the Trust Agent is required to appoint an Independent Reviewer to review such Mortgage Loan to determine whether a Material Breach exists.
-The Trust (and therefore the Certificates) will bear the cost of this breach review (the "Breach Review").
-If the Independent Reviewer determines, during a review initiated during the Warranty Period, that a Material Breach exists with respect to such Mortgage Loan, it will be required to provide to the Seller the estimated loss amount, if any, for that Material Breach (the "Loss Estimate Amount").
+The Seller will make certain limited Representations and Warranties concerning the Mortgage Loans to the Trust.
+Other than any REMIC-related Representation and Warranty, the Representations and Warranties are made to the best of the Seller's knowledge.
+If it is discovered that the substance of any such Representation or Warranty is inaccurate and such inaccuracy is determined to constitute a Material Breach as described herein, then notwithstanding the Seller's lack of knowledge with respect to the substance of such Representation or Warranty at the time such Representation or Warranty was made, such inaccuracy will be deemed to be a Material Breach.
+The Seller's Representations and Warranties expire at the end of the Warranty Period, except for each REMIC-related Representation and Warranty, which will not expire.
+Following a complete Notice of Breach or Indemnification having been sent by the Asset Manager to the Seller with respect to a Mortgage Loan, the Seller will review such Mortgage Loan to determine whether a Material Breach exists.